yelircaasi/nebokrai-python-prototype/src/nebokrai/tracking/README.md

 # Tracking

-Notes on tracking in planager.
+Notes on tracking in nebokrai.

 The main benefits of doing tracking in this way are that it will allow me to track from my phone (via Signal and a server) as well as my computer.